Roles in a limited company

 The board employs the general manager.
 The company may have several general managers, if it is stated in the articles of association.

-The general manager must be a Norwegian resident, or a citizen of an EU/EEA- country.
+The general manager must be a Norwegian resident, or a citizen and a resident of an EU/EEA- country.

 A signature right is an authorization to act and sign on behalf of the company in all matters.